Playing period: Halves and quarters

 Basketball and gridiron football are among the sports that are divided into two halves, which may be subdivided into two quarters.
 A fifth overtime "quarter" may be played in the event of a tie at the end of the fourth quarter.

 Periods

 Floorball and ice hockey games are typically divided into three periods.
 A fourth period of overtime may be played in the event of a tie at the end of the third period.

 Innings

 Cricket and baseball games are divided into innings; within each of the innings, there are further subdivisions of play known as deliveries or pitches.
 In limited overs cricket, each of the innings lasts until either all but one of the players on the batting team are out, or a certain number of legal deliveries have occurred.
 Additional short innings, which are also limited in the number of legal deliveries, are played if necessary to break ties.
 In baseball, each inning consists of each team batting until three players on the team are out.
 Additional innings may be played if the game is tied after the ninth or subsequent innings.

+In variations of tag such as kho-kho and atya-patya, there is a time limit for each inning, and if the game is tied, additional innings may be played on a basis akin to sudden death.